HarveCriqui/Colab/README.md

   - Uses: Python, BeautifulSoup, ChatGPT API, EBookLibrary

 ## Linear_Regression_and_Predictive_Modeling_Harve_Criqui.ipynb
   - Final project of my Analytic Software Class.
-Designed to provide an exploratory analysis of a Boston restaurants dataset.
+Designed to provide an exploratory analysis of a given model and to create valuable insights into which categories might add aditional value.
   - Uses: Python, Pandas, Seaborn, Pyplot

 ## StableDiffusion.ipynb